m-muecke/worldbank/README.md

-**worlbank** provides a simple interface to the [World Bank Indicators API v2](https://datahelpdesk.worldbank.org/knowledgebase/articles/889392-about-the-indicators-api-documentation) and to the [Worldbank Poverty and Inequality Platform (PIP) API](https://pip.worldbank.org/api).
+**worlbank** provides a simple interface to the [World Bank Indicators API v2](https://datahelpdesk.worldbank.org/knowledgebase/articles/889392-about-the-indicators-api-documentation) and to the [World Bank Poverty and Inequality Platform (PIP) API](https://pip.worldbank.org/api).
 The main difference to other packages is that it’s a modern implementation using the [httr2](https://httr2.r-lib.org) package and supports all available